Syracuse Events

 Baldwinsville Women’s Garden Club meets the first Thursday of each month except January at St Marks’ Lutheran Church in Baldwinsville at 7pm.
 The club plants the village flower barrels, raises money for the village flower hanging baskets, maintains the Pointe Garden, donates Arbor Day trees to schools, and gets involved in village improvement projects.
 Perennial sale yearly on Memorial Saturday morning in the village.
 See more information at Facebook, Women’s Garden Club of Baldwinsville.

-Bonsai Club of CNY (BCCNY) usually meets the second Wednesday of the month at 7pm, Pitcher Hill Community Church, 605 Bailey Road, North Syracuse.
-315-436-0135, lnewell1@gmail.com, cnybonsai.com.
+Bonsai Club of CNY (BCCNY) meets the first Saturday of the month 10am–12pm, Pitcher Hill Community Church, 605 Bailey Road, North Syracuse.
+Contact, Dave Taylor, daveturf1@yahoo.com. cnybonsai.com, Bonsai Club of CNY on Facebook.

 Central New York Orchid Society meets the first Sunday of the month, September–May, St. Augustine’s Church, 7333 O’Brien Road, Baldwinsville.
 Dates may vary due to holidays.
 315-633-2437, cnyos.org.